-While not terribly original, the new Cimier Time Square Chronograph automatic watch delivers a nice combination of sportiness and elegance that makes it quite versatile if you don’t plan to wear it to a pool party or on a hiking trip.
+While not terribly original, the automatic Cimier Time Square Chronograph (refs.
+5106-SS011 in steel and 5106-BP021 in black PVD) delivers a nice combination of sportiness and elegance that makes it versatile if you don’t plan to wear it to a pool party or on a hiking trip.

-Speaking of originality, I must admit that the watch is still quite distinctive thanks to Cimier’s signature styling with a slightly recessed minute track and characteristic trapezoid hour markers.
-All in all, the watch bears some similarity with their earlier Cimier Retrograde Automatic that was first presented almost five years ago at Baselworld 2009.
+Speaking of originality, I must admit that the watch is still distinctive thanks to Cimier’s signature styling with a slightly recessed minute track and characteristic trapezoid hour markers.
+All in all, the Time Square bears some similarity with their earlier 2009 Retrograde Automatic collection.

-Still, despite similar size, the cases are clearly not identical.
+Still, despite the similar size, the cases are not identical.
 While the aforementioned Retrograde model had its transparent case back cover secured with eight screws, this one features only four.

 Being 42 millimeters wide (45 mm including crown,) the timepiece still takes a lot more space on a wrist than a normal circular-shaped timekeeper: it is geometry, right.

-Unlike may chronographs that tend to feature simple ebauches with chronograph add-on modules that make them more complicated and less convenient to repair, this one is equipped with a real ETA Valjoux 7750 caliber: a natural-born chronograph with a three-plane cam system that revolutionized the market back in 1970s.
+Unlike many chronographs that tend to feature simple ebauches with chronograph add-on modules that make them more complicated and less convenient to repair, this one is equipped with a real ETA Valjoux 7750 caliber: a natural-born chronograph with a three-plane cam system that revolutionized the market back in the 1970s.

-Since the movement’s modification seems to be limited to its oscillating weight (well, it also features blued and polished screw heads), the watch features the same standard dial layout, which is as well-balanced and easily readable as extremely boring and even annoying.
+Since the movement’s modification is limited to the oscillating weight (well, it also features blued and polished screw heads), the watch features the same standard dial layout, which is as well-balanced and easily readable as extremely boring and even annoying.

-Judging by Cimier’s web-site, so far the watch is available in stainless steel and black PVD-treated bodies with either black or silver-toned dials.
+Judging by Cimier’s website, so far the Time Square collection is currently available in stainless steel (ref.
+5106-SS011) and black PVD-treated (ref.
+5106-BP021) bodies with either black or silver-toned dials.